amitgalor18/STC_Tracker/README.md

 ```
 pip install requirements.txt
 ```
+*Make sure to install the correct torch and torchvision versions matching your CUDA version from the pytorch website: [https://pytorch.org/get-started/previous-versions/]

 3) STC uses Deformable transformer from Deformable DETR.
 Therefore, we need to install deformable attention modules:
 ```